dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon project will focus on RESTful applications, with the primary resources being [Awelon Object](AboutAO.md) dictionaries and objects modeled within them.
 Applications are modeled in terms of creating, reading, updating, and deleting definitions of words.
 Effects are carried out by a multi-agent system.
 Real-time behavior can be supported via publish-subscribe patterns.

-This document will mostly discuss patterns for modeling applications, and why they're useful.
+This document will discuss useful patterns for modeling applications.

 ## Command Pattern